liuxy1103/CAD/readme.md

 We release the [Wafer4](https://drive.google.com/drive/folders/1QsMc71wWDozitktVDXSvZtu5OEP2JT5y?usp=drive_link) dataset in Google Driver.

-## The code will be released soon on GitHub.
+## The code will be released soon ！